MotohisaFukuda/CROP/README.md

 device = "cuda:0" if torch.cuda.is_available() else "cpu"
 segment_image = SegmentingImage(threshold=0.5, device=device, average=True)
 ```
 Here, necessary codes will be imported from the file `source.py`.
-By default, it will use the zero-numbered GPU if available.
-Change the number of GPU if you prefer, and execute the tab.
+By default, it will use the zero-numbered GPU if available to pytorch.
+Change the GPU number if you prefer, and execute the tab.
 In addition, `threshold` can be set to a value between 0 and 1.
 The smaller it is, the more likely for **CROP** to classify pixels as part of the central object.
 Besides, one can switch off the extra averaging process by setting `average=False`.

 The second tab is:
 ```python